Uri AbramsPD-LD Inc., USA

 Michael BoveMIT Media Lab, USA

 Uri Abrams is President of PD-LD Inc., the leading manufacturer of photonic components, proprietary and patented Volume Bragg Grating® optics, wavelength stabilized diode lasers and single longitudinal mode laser systems.
 He has served the photonics industry for over 15 years in many leadership and senior management roles.
 He also most recently spearheaded the development of PD-LD’s award winning dual laser system LabSource.
 Prior to joining the photonics family, he held multiple leadership positions in high-volume industrial sensor manufacturing spaces, with responsibilities including general management, strategic planning, financial management, risk management and IP portfolio management.
 Uri holds a BSME, MSME and an MS in Operations-Financial Management from Drexel University.
 Joel Bagwell is the Director of Engineering at Edmund Optics, producer of optics, imaging, and photonics technology for the global market.
-Joel oversees the engineering in the areas of design, product development, R&D, and intellectual property development.
-Previously Joel was the R&D Manager where he oversaw the expansion of the internally developed optical metrology systems, as well as, worked on a large variety of custom optical manufacturing projects for key customers.
-A member of SPIE, he holds a M.Sc. in Manufacturing Engineering from Drexel Univ., and a B.Sc. in Optical Engineering from Univ. of Arizona.
+Joel oversees the engineering disciplines in product development, design, R&D, optical fabrication technology, optical coatings, and corporate intellectual property.
+A member of SPIE, he holds a M.Sc. in Manufacturing Engineering from Drexel Univ., and a B.Sc. in Optical Engineering from Univ. of Arizona, and is currently an adjunct professor in Optics and Imaging at Drexel University in Philadelphia.
 V. Michael Bove, Jr. holds an S.B.E.E., an S.M. in Visual Studies, and a Ph.D. in Media Technology, all from the Massachusetts Institute of Technology, where he is currently head of the Object-Based Media Group at the Media Laboratory.
 He is the author or co-author of over 90 journal or conference papers on digital television systems, video processing hardware/software design, multimedia, scene modeling, visual display technologies, and optics.
 He holds patents on inventions relating to video recording, hardcopy, interactive television, and medical imaging, is co-author with the late Stephen A. Benton of the book Holographic Imaging (Wiley, 2008), and served as general chair of the 2006 IEEE Consumer Communications and Networking Conference (CCNC'06) and co-chair of the 2012 International Symposium on Display Holography.
 Bove is a fellow of the SPIE.

 John DexheimerPrivate Equity Investing, USA